 Arriving before Thursday at 8 AM.
 You may arrive early, but additional fees apply.
 If you arrive the Sunday through Thursday at 8 AM, all persons must have the Early Camp Pass.
 The fees listed below include all taxes and processing and are priced per person.

 Prices are Per Person.
 Early camping prices change each day at 8 AM.

-If you arrive on Thursday, you must have a 4-Day Festival Ticket as well.
+If you arrive on or before Thursday, you must have a 4-Day Festival Ticket as well.
 Reserved Camping Tickets do NOT include access to the Festival.
 All Campers must have the appropriate Wristband.
 NO EXCEPTIONS!

 Please click HERE for a complete listing of our Park Rules.
 These rules are intended to allow everyone to have fun together in a stress-free environment.
 If you violate a Park rule, you may be ejected from the Festival without a refund, banned from the Park, or subject to criminal or civil processes.

 PETS – We love pets, but PETS ARE NOT ALLOWED !!!
 There are a limited number of pet boarding facilities in Live Oak, you should call ahead if you cannot find a pet sitter where you reside.

 We do welcome and support all persons with disabilities that rely on a trained service animal.
 We DO NOT support pets that are misrepresented as service animals.
 Florida law makes it a misdemeanor to misrepresent a service animal, Section 413.08 (9) Florida Statutes.
 This law will be strictly enforced.
 So please leave your pet or “emotional support” animal at home.

 Florida Statutes defines “Service Animal” as follows (emphasis supplied):